Skip to Main Content

 • Split up by lecturer for modules with multiple staff members, so you each manage your own section of the reading list.

-See our related video for instructions on using sections.
+See our organising using sections video for instructions on using sections

 What is the difference between essential, recommended or background reading?